BRBussy/vault/README.md

 Before a Vault client can interact with Vault, it must authenticate against one of the auth methods (GitHub, LDAP, AppRole,etc.).
 Authentication works by verifying our identity and then generating a token to associate with that identity.

-The following example uses the root token
+The following example uses the root token printed out during initialisation to log the vault api client in.

 ```
+# -- run inside container --

 vault login root_token_here
 ```

+---

 ## Secret Engines

 Vault behaves as a virtual file system.
 A secrets engine is the backend 'plugin' to which read/write/delete/list operations for this 'file system' are sent.
 The chosen secrets engine decides how to implement these operations.
-Secrets engines need to be enabled at particular path.
-Following is a basic example setting up the KV secrets engine. (https://www.vaultproject.io/docs/secrets/)
+Secrets engines need to be enabled at a particular path.
+Following is a basic example enabling up the KV secrets engine. (https://www.vaultproject.io/docs/secrets/)

 ### Enable KV (key value) secrets engine

 The kv secrets engine is used to store arbitrary secrets within the configured physical storage for Vault.
 This backend can be run in one of two modes.
-It can be a generic Key-Value store (v1) that stores one value for a key or versioning can be enabled (v2) and a configurable number of versions for each key will be stored. (https://www.vaultproject.io/docs/secrets/kv/)
+It can be a generic Key-Value store that stores one value for a key (i.e. v1) or versioning can be enabled and a configurable number of versions for each key will be stored (i.e. v2). (https://www.vaultproject.io/docs/secrets/kv/)

 ```
+# -- run inside container --

 # enable secrets engine kv v1.
 vault secrets enable -version=1 -path=secrets kv
 ```